“You can tell more about a person by what he says

 — Leo Aikman

-These kind of quotes are so special to me because they are gentle, yet firm reminders of the kind of person that I want to be.
+These kinds of quotes are so special to me because they are gentle, yet firm reminders of the kind of person that I want to be.

 There’s one thing for sure: I don’t want to be that person I just described, yet I have succumbed to the gossip myself and I am certain that I have been that person from time to time.
 In fact, it was probably a good deal of the time further back.
 However, as I move forward in my life, I hope to be improving and allowing myself to become what I want instead of how I’ve seen other people act.